slatedocs/slate/source/includes/inkling-reference/_schema.html.md

 end
 ```

+Select the Inkling tab to show a schema that has a field with a primitive type and a field with a structured type.

 ## Inkling Types

 ###### Primitive Types

-Click the syntax tab to show the Inkling set of primitive types which are used in schema declarations.
-The
-integer suffix indicates the size in bits of the type.
-Integer types beginning
-with 'U' are unsigned.

 ```plaintext
 primitiveType ::=